SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 but still satisfies all of the requirements of the copy-in copy-out model while removing the overhead of copying.
-You should not depend on the behavior differences between copy-in copy-out and call by reference.
+Do not depend on the behavior differences between copy-in copy-out and call by reference.

-Do not access the value that was passed as an in-out argument even if it is available in the current scope.
+Do not access the value that was passed as an in-out argument, even if the original argument is available in the current scope.
 When the function returns,
 your changes to the original are overwritten with the value of the copy.
+Do not depend on the call-by-reference optimization's implementation to try keep the changes from being overwritten.

+..
+When the call-by-reference optimization is in play, it would happen to do what you want.
+   But you still shouldn't do that -- as noted above, you're not allowed to depend on behavior differences that happen because of call by reference.

 You can't pass the same argument to multiple in-out parameters because the order in which the copies are written back